Skip to Content

 Food

-We always stop quite a lot for coffee and Portugal is a real paradise for coffee lovers, the coffee here is good and cheap; for a cup of Espresso, you pay about 0,7 euros, and for coffee with milk (Galao)1,5 Euros.
+Walking we stop a lot for coffee.
+Portugal is a real paradise for coffee lovers, the coffee here is good and cheap; for a cup of Espresso, you pay about 1 euro, and for coffee with milk (Galao)1,5-2 Euros.
 If you order Americano it’ll cost you more, about 1,2 Euros, for cappuccino you’ll pay between 2 and 3 Euros.

 One of the beaches surrounded by the cliffs on the Fisherman's Trail